 How to Get the Most out of your CELTA Interview

 There are many reasons why people find themselves about to embark on the life changing CELTA programme!
-You may be looking for a career change or a way to earn money during your world tour.
-Perhaps it may be something more pragmatic; you might already be working in the ELT industry, but are looking to hone your skills and take the next step in your professional development.
+You could be looking for a career change or a way to earn money during your world tour.
+You might have more pragmatic ambitions; you may already be working in the ELT industry, but are looking to hone your skills and take the next step in your professional development.

-So, you have managed to free up enough time to take the first steps into getting CELTA certified and want to know more about the interview.
-In this article, you will find some very useful advice on how to get the most out of your upcoming CELTA interview.
+So, you have managed to free up enough time to take the first steps into getting CELTA certified (either face-to-face or online) and want to know more about the CELTA interview with the course tutor.
+In this article, you will find some very useful advice on how to get the most out of the interview stage of the application process.
+Remember, the free application process consists of the initial application, the pre-interview task and then the interview with the CELTA course tutor.

-We have talked to several CELTA tutors from around the world, who have kindly shared their pearls of wisdom with you.
+We have talked to several CELTA tutors, who have kindly shared their pearls of wisdom with you.
 You never know, you may one day get the chance to meet them!

-The CELTA course has very high success rates at around 98% worldwide (Click here to see figures for 2017).
+The CELTA course has very high success rates at around 96% worldwide (Click here to see the most recent Cambridge figures).
 This may be due to the excellent support and feedback you can expect to receive during the course, but more to do with the fact that centres always try their best to ensure you are capable of passing the course.

 Your potential CELTA tutor is primarily interested in three key areas: